qingushu/Columbia-CSEE-W4119/README.md

 ## 🚀 How to Run

 1. To run the application, create a virtual environment using `python -m venv venv`
 2. Activate the virtual environment.
-For Mac users: `source venv/bin/activate`
+For Mac users: `source venv/bin/activate`, for windows: `venv\Scripts\activate.bat`
 3. Install project dependencies from the root repository.
 For Mac users: `pip install -r requirements.txt`.
 4. Ensure you are in the top-most directory.